 Contributory Negligence- both drivers share the blame.
 Some states allow shared liability while others do not.
 A pure contributory state allows may hold an accident victim responsible for their injuries.
 If a victim is found even partially responsible for the accident, their ability to obtain damages may be significantly impacted.

 Our Des Moines IA MVA attorneys recommend getting some help in dealing with the aftermath of a car accident, especially if you are dealing with severe damage to your vehicle and body.
-Contact Johnston Martineau, LLP, MVA attorneys based in Des Moines, Iowa prepared to assist you during this difficult time.
+Contact Des Moines Injury Law, LLP, MVA attorneys based in Des Moines, Iowa prepared to assist you during this difficult time.